 I love a good bike ride along the Hudson.
 Pre COVID I was a big fan of working at a bunch of cafes on my highlight reel of fav NYC spots.
 During this past year I really liked the vibe in Williamsburg and the Lower East Side.

 10. Can you suggest any small space hacks that are resourceful?

 1. I love using sticky shelves for spices, vitamins, bathroom items , etc., use your cabinet doors!

 2. Stack everything.
 All my bed linens, toiletries, clothing are all in containers or bins.
-Even my pots abs pans are in a stackable method.
+Even my pots and pans are in a stackable method.
 It keeps things together and utilizes height.

 3. Hang hooks and use baskets on them for a catch all spot for mail, keys, clearing your paper work from the table at the end of the day.

 4. Closed storage is your friend!
-I know we all like to display things but if you don’t have lots of closets, but cabinets not shelving!
+I know we all like to display things but if you don’t have lots of closets; open shelves take away space.